A Top Conservative Said the Alt-Right Are Actually 'Left-Wing Fascists'

-In a hard-hitting speech, the head of a major conservative organization argued that the so-called "alt right" is actually just a cover for a "hate-filled left-wing fascist group" seeking to undermine conservatism.
+In a hard-hitting speech, the head of a major conservative organization argued that the so-called "alt-right" is actually just a cover for a "hate-filled left-wing fascist group" seeking to undermine conservatism.

-Speaking at the annual Conservative Political Action Conference just outside Washington, D.C., American Conservative Union Executive Director Dan Schneider sought to cast the loosely organized white nationalist movement that played a role in last year's elections out of the conservative coalition.
+Speaking at the annual Conservative Political Action Conference just outside Washington, D.C., American Conservative Union Executive Director Dan Schneider sought to cast the loosely organized movement with ties to white nationalists that played a role in last year's elections out of the conservative coalition.

 "There is a sinister organization that is trying to worm its way into our ranks and we must not be duped," he told thousands of grassroots conservatives.
-"Just a few years ago, this hate-filled left-wing fascist group hijacked the very term 'alt right.'
+"Just a few years ago, this hate-filled left-wing fascist group hijacked the very term 'alt-right.'
 That term has been used for a long time in a very good and normal way."

+Read More: How Donald Trump Is Bringing the Alt-Right to the White House

+The speech was the latest salvo in an ongoing war among conservatives about what to do about the alt-right, which was galvanized by President Trump's populist campaign for the White House.
+Some members of the American Conservative Union's board, including President Matt Schlapp, rallied around Trump despite concerns about his breaks from conservative ideology.

 Citing a meeting of white nationalists in Washington in November in which attendees made Nazi salutes and yelled "Hail Trump, hail our people, hail victory," Schneider said that they "spew hatred."